fuzziqersoftware/newserv/README.md

 ## Usage

-Currently newserv should build on macOS and Ubuntu.
+Currently newserv should build on macOS, Windows, and Ubuntu.
 It will likely work on other Linux flavors too.
-It should work on Windows as well, but I haven't tested it recently - the build process could be very manual.
-Cygwin is likely the easiest Windows environment in which to build newserv.

 There is a fairly recent macOS ARM64 release on the newserv GitHub repository.
 You may need to install libevent manually even if you use this release (run `brew install libevent`).

+There is a fairly recent Windows release on the newserv GitHub repository also.
+It's built with Cygwin, and all the necessary DLL files should be included.
+That said, I've only tested it on my own machine, so if it doesn't work for you, please open a GitHub issue to let me know.

-If you're using an older AMD64 Mac, you're running Linux, or you just want to build newserv yourself, here's what you do:
+If you're using an AMD64 Mac, you're running Linux, or you just want to build newserv yourself, here's what you do:
+1. If you're on Windows, install Cygwin.
+While doing so, install the `cmake`, `gcc-core`, `gcc-g++`, `git`, `libevent2.1_7`, `make`, and `zlib` packages.
+Do the rest of these steps inside a Cygwin shell (not a Windows cmd shell or PowerShell).
-1. Make sure you have CMake and libevent installed. (`brew install cmake libevent` on macOS, `sudo apt-get install cmake libevent-dev` on most Linuxes)
+2. Make sure you have CMake and libevent installed. (`brew install cmake libevent` on macOS, `sudo apt-get install cmake libevent-dev` on most Linuxes)
-2. Build and install phosg (https://github.com/fuzziqersoftware/phosg).
+3. Build and install phosg (https://github.com/fuzziqersoftware/phosg).
-3. Optionally, install resource_dasm (https://github.com/fuzziqersoftware/resource_dasm).
+4. Optionally, install resource_dasm (https://github.com/fuzziqersoftware/resource_dasm).
 This will enable newserv to send memory patches and load DOL files on PSO GC clients.
 PSO GC clients can play PSO normally on newserv without this.
-4. Run `cmake . && make` in the newserv directory.
+5. Run `cmake . && make` in the newserv directory.

 After building newserv or downloading a release, do this to set it up and use it:
 1. In the system/ directory, make a copy of config.example.json named config.json, and edit it appropriately.